 Absolutely cannot wait to kick start the year with one of the top favorite activities of typical +65-ers – Vacationing!

-With excitement levels stoked by a fellow traveler eager to re-visit Hanoi, we pretty much booked the tickets & settled accommodation in less than a week. #YOLO indeed
+With excitement levels stoked by a fellow traveler eager to re-visit Hanoi (on a budget), we pretty much booked the tickets & settled accommodation in less than a week. #YOLO indeed

 During that week I read a very interesting article “Here’s Why Singaporeans Can’t Afford A Vacation Every 3 Months” and thought what better way to make this trip more interesting, by trying to keep within a budget while having fun (do note that fun is highly subjective depending on the type of traveler mindset one has).
 And while doing so, why not share some of the highlights of how we have been and will be doing in keeping costs down!